fscpscollaborative/fscps/Scenarios/ConfigureSettings.md

 # #2 Settings configuration
+*Prerequisites:*
-*Prerequisites: A GitHub account.
+	- A GitHub account.
-*Prerequisites: An Azure account.
+    - An Azure account.
-*Prerequisites: An LCS account.
+    - An LCS account.
-*Prerequisites: A NuGet feed.
+    - A NuGet feed.